-Nan McElroy is a A.I.S. certified sommelier offering tastings through the Venetian Vine, and a passionate practitioner of the voga alla veneta Venetian rowing style, offering lessons to travelers with rowvenice.org.
-She is also freelance writer/editorial-reportage photographer.
+Nan McElroy is an A.I.S. certified sommelier offering tastings through the Venetian Vine, and a passionate practitioner of the voga alla veneta Venetian rowing style, working with the non-profit rowvenice.org to offer Venetian rowing lessons to travelers, and a freelance writer/editorial-reportage photographer.

 - Author, Italy: Instructions for Use